* Images shown are of mature plants

 Save time and money by growing your own tropical fruit instead of driving to grocery stores that don't carry anything close to the flavors provided by June Plums.

-This delightful tree will provide you with white blooms and start fruiting immediately.
+This delightful tree will provide you with white blooms and start fruiting when young.
 Once the plums have gone from green to yellow they're ripe and ready to be picked.
 When enjoying your harvest keep in mind that the seeds can be quite sharp so make sure to take care when snacking.

-This low maintenance tree is drought tolerant and disease resistance.
+This low maintenance tree is drought tolerant and disease resistant.
 You can plant it and forget it.
 You'll have fruit in no time.

 Since the flavor provided by June Plums is so rare and delicious this is a popular highly sought after tree!
 They sell fast!
 Order yours before they're gone!

 June Plum Trees are self-fertile.
 You will get fruit with only one plant.
 However, adding an additional June Plum Tree will drastically increase the size of your crop.

 The June Plum (Spondias dulcis) has the amazing ability to flower and fruit at a young age.
 It can be easily maintained, will reach a mature height of 30-40 feet and accessible to USDA growing zones 4-11 (potted) / 9-11 (outdoors).
 The fruit on the June Plum will grow in pairs and has fruit that starts green ripening to a golden-yellow.
 The full to partial sun loving plant is deciduous in winter but the fruit holds on the tree for up to 6-8 months after the leaves have dropped.

 Planting Directions (potted): This tree adapts to full sun, southern exposure and can be grown indoors during the winter.
 Keep your indoor temperatures above 50, cooler temperatures can lead to root disease if grown in containers.
 Growing in a clay pot can maintain a healthy root system.